CometControl/rulemanager/DEVELOPMENT.md

 The handler for this endpoint will:
 1. Fetch all saved rules from the database.
 2. Group these rules.
-A default grouping strategy could be by "monitoring world" (e.g., `openshift`, `kafka`), which can be derived from the template name used by the rule.
+A default grouping strategy could be by "monitoring world" (e.g., `k8s`, `kafka`), which can be derived from the template name used by the rule.
 3. For each rule, render its corresponding Go template with the saved parameters to generate the final rule object (as a Go struct compatible with a YAML library).
 4. Construct the final data structure containing the list of groups.
 5. Use a standard Go YAML library (e.g., `gopkg.in/yaml.v3`) to marshal the data structure into a single YAML string.